 Each year, MJM sends two high school students to Washington, D.C., on an all-expense paid, week-long educational trip where they learn how the government and electric cooperatives operate.
 It’s a great opportunity for students to expand their horizons.

 The first step towards qualifying for that trip is Youth Day, a trip to Springfield, Illinois, where students visit government offices, watch the legislative process in action, meet with their elected representatives, hear speeches on topics of the day and participate in activities with other youth from around Illinois.

 Both trips are chaperoned by adults and are expense-free for the students and their families.
-Interested high school juniors can contact the Member Services department at MJM for more information by calling the office at 217-854-3137.
+Interested high school sophomores and juniors, please contact your school's guidance counselor for more details.

-Hannah Garrels of Walshville, Allison Groves of Atwater, and Rachel Kerr of Modesto represented M.J.M.
-Electric Cooperative in Washington, D.C., during the annual “Youth to Washington” Tour, June 15-22.
+Nicholas DeVries of New Douglas and Daniel Card of Plainview represented M.J.M.
+Electric Cooperative in Washington, D.C., during the annual “Youth to Washington” Tour, June 9-16.
 This event, sponsored by the electric and telephone cooperatives of Illinois since the late 1950s, is an introduction to our democratic form of government and cooperatives for rural youth.